Ziphozenkosimthombe/SellSpot/README.md

 ### Continued development

-I will continue try to implement more feature on my platform make the payment system work correct, adding the order tracker so that user can able to track product they buy, i will also implement maybe the google auth or microsoft auth to make it more secure.
+I will continue try to implement more features on my application, make the payment system work correct, adding the order tracker so that user can able to track product they buy, i will also implement maybe the google auth or microsoft auth to make my application  more secure.

 ### Install It Locally